Bagdad Cafe: Calling You to Route 66

 Phone number (760) 257-3101

-One thought on “Bagdad Cafe: Calling You
+2 thoughts on “Bagdad Cafe: Calling You to Route 66

 1. My sister and I owned Sidewinder Cafe when the movie was made.
 After the movie was finished we went back to Sidewinder Cafe.
 We closed the cafe in 1991 due to a family illness.
 When it was reopened is when the name went from Sidewinder Cafe to Bagdad Cafe.